flutter/website/src/content/release/breaking-changes/deprecate-buttonbar.md

 ),
 ```

-If you use the `ThemeData.buttonBarTheme`, remove it and use the `OverflowBar`
+If you specify a `ThemeData.buttonBarTheme`, remove it and
-widget properties to customize the `OverflowBar` widget.
+use the `OverflowBar` widget properties to customize the `OverflowBar` widget.

 Before: